-Shopify’s online and point-of-sale (POS) capabilities, coupled with its expansive app store, enable brands to be everywhere their customers are shopping, but it is still on the brands to implement the operations structure to support this.
+Shopify’s online and point-of-sale (POS) capabilities, coupled with the expansive app store, enable brands to be everywhere their customers are shopping, but it is still on the brands to implement the operations structure to support this.

-The benefits of Shopify inventory management
+5 benefits of Shopify inventory management

 There’s a reason why Shopify is so popular: it has a large number of benefits for its users.